aurora-cossairt/MSU-Astro/README.md

 The **forcing amplitude** tells us how quickly we spin the stir sticks that drive the turbulence.
 Varying the forcing amplitude allows us to simulate turbulent systems with **different sonic Mach numbers** (different levels of compressibility).

-Here is a look at 5 different simulations (all viewed along the x-axis) with Mach numbers of 0.4, 0.8, 1.6, 2.9, and 5.6.
+Here is a look at 5 different simulations (all viewed along the x-axis) with Mach numbers of 0.4, 0.8, 1.6, 2.9, and 5.6 (from upper left to bottom right).

 <p align="center">
   <img src="MHD_a-64.00_density_z.gif">